kukukikits/JavaNotes/docs/jvm/jvm8.md

 The following exceptional condition is associated with the method area:
 - If memory in the method area cannot be made available to satisfy an allocation request, the Java Virtual Machine throws an _OutOfMemoryError_.

-### 2.5.2 Run-Time Constant Pool
+### 2.5.5 Run-Time Constant Pool
-A _run-time constant pool_ is a per-class or per-interface run-time representation of the _constant_pool_ table in a _class_ file ($4.4).
+**A _run-time constant pool_ is a per-class or per-interface run-time representation of the _constant_pool_ table in a _class_ file** ($4.4).
 It contains several kinds of constants, ranging from numeric literals known at compile-time to method and field references that must be resolved at run-time.

 Each run-time constant pool is allocated from the Java Virtual Machine's method area (\$2.5.4).
 The run-time constant pool for a class or interface is constructed when the class or interface is created (\$5.3) by the Java Virtual Machine.